 The Distinguished Alumna Award is given by the Alumnae Association Council to honor an alumna who embodies the core values of the School: respect, integrity, kindness, and service; and has honed a passion that she discovered while at the girls only private school in the Mid Atlantic and is sharing it with the world.

 Whether this means an alumna is nominated for her expertise and accomplishment in her profession, or her contribution of positive, long-lasting change within her community, nominees are leading and inspiring others outside of the Foxcroft community.
+Nominees also have a strong connection to and love for the School and serve as global ambassadors for Foxcroft.

 Possible benchmarks for nominees include any of the following: demonstrating dedication through length of service; making an outstanding contribution to her chosen field or area of interest; receiving local or national recognition of achievement; and serving as a role model to others.